In Case You Missed It: View our M.S. in Analytics Information Session.

 The Master of Science in Analytics full-time, three-semester program (summer, fall, spring) at UNH is an interdisciplinary graduate program that offers students in-depth training in quantitative analysis, applications and reasoning, critical thinking and analytics.
 It has a cohort design and is a full-time program intended to engage students in real-world projects with external partnerships that provide them with unique opportunities to apply their skills, solve real-world analytics problems, and develop connections for employment.
 Students are able to specialize in areas of health, business, or self-designed focus areas.
 Professional development, critical thinking, presentation/communication, and leadership skills are integrated into the analytics program-one of the fastest growing fields in the world.
 Upon completion of the program, students will be prepared to sit for a number of SAS certifications.

 "I feel that my prospects to land a great job and one I will enjoy are greatly increasing, especially so with the decision science part of the program.
 Honestly, I couldn't have picked a better program." - Derek, class of '16.

 The Master of Science in Analytics at UNH begins in May with a statistics primer and continues through the summer, fall and spring semesters.
 This program will also be practicum-driven throughout the fall and spring semesters, with students working in teams to complete an industry or government sponsored real-world analytic problem.

-The initial semester, which acts as a Graduate Certificate in Analytics (GCA) students and the M.S. students, to learn side by side.
+The initial semester, brings together both the Graduate Certificate in Analytics (GCA) students and the M.S. students, to learn side by side.
 The summer semester provides students a measurable and consistent foundation in statistics and an overview of analytic foundations, tools and an exposure to their application.
 The session is an intense introduction to the field of analytics where students are using provided data to sample tools and techniques, get exposure to the field and engage in some high level hands on manipulation and presentation.

 Each day, students will begin with instruction in such topics as data exploration, programming and data management, multivariate and logistic regression or data mining and spend the remainder of the day working on homework and project assignments.